iq-coryp/documentation-testing/pages/api/orders.md

 ## Getting Orders by PrintableId

 {{tip}}
-<code>PrintableId</code> is an identifier for an {{order}} that can used to print on invoices.
+<code>PrintableId</code> is an identifier for an Order that can used to print on invoices.
 This request is useful for searching for an Order using a previously printed or saved invoice.
 {{end}}

 #### Request